AlgoMenosVulgar/Gen_AI_legal_summary/README.md

 ## Overview
 Two complementary notebooks for filtering and augmenting legal sentence data:

-- **Fuzzy**: lightweight, regex-based topic filtering on textual columns (e.g., "Tema - subtema", "resuelve", "sintesis").
+- **Fuzzy**: Lightweight, regex-based topic filtering on textual columns (e.g., “Tema - subtema”, “resuelve”, “sintesis”) that displays a word cloud for quick understanding and summarizes sentences and details via parallelized API calls.
+Call intervals and token usage are optimized to avoid hitting rate or token limits, which is critical if the service is paid.

-- **Faiss**: builds on filtered data with additional processing/augmentation (e.g., LLM enrichment, word clouds, and downstream analysis).
+- **Faiss**: vector index search instead of the old fuzzy.

 Both expect an input Excel of past legal sentences and output filtered subsets for further review or LLM processing.